ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2024-05-31】[iam-veeramalla / ansible-zero-to-hero](https://github.com/iam-veeramalla/ansible-zero-to-hero) - Repository to learn Ansible from Zero.
+This repository covers the complete Ansible fundamentals along with examples required for a DevOps Engineer.
+* 【2024-05-31】[SiyangLi99 / open-alteryx-macro](https://github.com/SiyangLi99/open-alteryx-macro) - Welcome to the 'Open-Alteryx-Macro' project.
+This project is aimed at providing an open-source solution for managing and updating Alteryx Macros.
 * 【2024-05-30】[xyhelper / chatgpt-share-server](https://github.com/xyhelper/chatgpt-share-server) -
 * 【2024-05-30】[wangyuchi369 / InstructAvatar](https://github.com/wangyuchi369/InstructAvatar) - Official implementation of the paper 'InstructAvatar: Text-Guided Emotion and Motion Control for Avatar Generation'
 * 【2024-05-29】[akshetP / robotics-resources](https://github.com/akshetP/robotics-resources) - A complete library of resources that caters to all levels of Roboticists.